owenshen24/golb/contents/Fading-Novelty#2.md

 title: Fading Novelty
 summary: Humans have a natural tendency to get become desensitized to repeated experiences; this is paired with a drive to look for newness.
 Our urge to seek variety appears to underlie many practical considerations.
 I outline the phenomenon of fading novelty and give some thoughts on how this can inform the way we live.

 A core aspect of human experience is our pursuit of novelty.
-We might find this so obvious as to assume a priori.
+We might find this so obvious as to assume *a priori*.
 "Of course we look for newness!" you might say, "Why, that's a big part of being human!"

 I don't disagree, of course.
 It does seem obvious that there's something tantalizing about chasing after that which is new.
 Correspondingly, it's not just that we like chasing after things which are new.
 We stop chasing after things which are old.
 And, with time, *everything* becomes old.
 We find ourselves, despite our best efforts to change things, back in a similar state of mind.
 In response, people will often say that "the novelty has faded", hence the title of this post.